Jose Mourinho takeover at Manchester United means liberation for players

 The Guardian’s Daniel Taylor reported that Van Gaal would send his players evaluation emails after each week so they could study their respective match performances.
 But when it become clear that players were beginning to ignore the reviews as results were getting worse and worse, Van Gaal began tracking the emails to see if players were opening the messages and how long they were viewing them for.

-That is a blatant sign of the mistrust and the lack of respect between the [soon-to-be] former manager and his squad members.
+That is a blatant sign of the mistrust and the lack of respect between the former manager and his squad members.

 With that said, Manchester United players are surely giddy at the prospect of calling Jose Mourinho their new boss next season, as reports continue to flood in claiming the “Special One” will soon parade the same touchline that helped etch his name in football lore — this time as the home manager.